-Signs of digestive system disease can include excessive drooling, diarrhea, constipation, vomiting or regurgitation, loss of appetite, bleeding, abdominal pain and bloating, shock, and dehydration.
+Signs of digestive system disease can include excessive drooling, diarrhea, constipation, vomiting or regurgitation, loss of appetite, bleeding, abdominal pain and bloating, straining to defecate, shock, and dehydration.
 Your cat may indicate abdominal pain by whining, meowing, and abnormal postures (for example, crouching while arching the back).

 Diarrhea is often a sign of digestive system disorders, but it can have many causes.
 It is important to treat animals with continuing diarrhea, because dehydration and electrolyte (salt) imbalance, which may lead to shock, are seen when large quantities of fluid are lost.

-Your complete, accurate description of your cat’s history (age, signs of illness, current diet, past problems, and so on) combined with a veterinarian’s clinical examination can often determine the cause of a digestive system problem.
+Your complete, accurate description of your cat’s history (age, signs of illness, current diet, past problems, exposure to other cats, and so on) combined with a veterinarian’s clinical examination can often determine the cause of a digestive system problem.

 When a digestive system disorder is suspected, your veterinarian’s initial examination might include a visual inspection of the mouth and abdomen for changes in size or shape; a “hands on” inspection of the abdomen (through the abdominal wall or through the rectum) to evaluate the shape, size, and position of the abdominal organs; and listening through a stethoscope for any abnormal abdominal sounds.
 The veterinarian may also want to inspect your cat’s feces.
 When you make an appointment with your veterinarian, it is a good idea to ask whether you should bring along a recent stool sample to help with diagnosis.

-Because it is easy for foreign organisms and other “invaders” to enter the digestive tract through the mouth, this body system is prone to infection by bacteria, viruses, parasites, and other organisms (see Table: Infections of the Digestive System in Cats).
+Because it is easy for foreign organisms and other “invaders” to enter the digestive tract through the mouth, this body system is prone to infection by bacteria, viruses, parasites, and other organisms (see Table: Infections of the Digestive System in Cats Infections of the Digestive System in Cats The digestive system includes all the organs that are involved in taking in and processing food.
+It begins with the mouth and includes the esophagus, stomach, liver, pancreas, intestines, rectum... read more ).
 These infections spread in various ways, but the most common are by direct contact or by contamination of food or water by feces.

 People and animals all have small numbers of certain intestinal microorganisms that are found within the digestive tract—most commonly in the intestines—and that become established within a few hours after birth.
 These so-called intestinal flora are actually beneficial, in some cases aiding in digestion and in others helping to prevent infection.
 However, sometimes infections occur when these organisms, normally found in small numbers, suddenly multiply.
 This can occur after a period of stress, under unhygienic conditions, or in an animal whose immune system is weakened.